About The Cache Creek Conservancy

 Cache Creek Conservancy History

-The Cache Creek Conservancy was formed in 1995 by individuals representing a broad spectrum of interests throughout the region.
+The Cache Creek Conservancy was formed in 1995 by individuals representing stakeholders throughout the region.
 Individuals and groups representing the environment, government agencies, landowners, agriculture, and industries supported and were involved in Conservancy efforts.
 These people understood the need for a project-oriented environmental organization to focus on the previously mined stretches of Cache Creek.

 In February, 1996 the organization officially became a nonprofit, public benefit corporation with primary goals to implement projects, provide environmental education, hold conservation easements, and manage land for wildlife habitat.
 Funding was provided by voluntary support from the four major mining companies operating on Cache Creek who agreed to contribute five cents per ton of gravel sold.

-In the same time frame, the Yolo County Board of Supervisors adopted the Cache Creek Area Plan in late 1996.
-Within the framework of this Plan, the aggregate industry support for the Conservancy was memorialized.
-The Conservancy has continued to receive quarterly payments directly from the producers to the present.
-Additional funding over the years has come from grants, contract work, and your generous donations.
+The Yolo County Board of Supervisors adopted the Cache Creek Area Plan in late 1996.
+Within the framework of the plan, the aggregate industry is to financially contribute to the Conservancy.
+This funding has continued to the present time.
+Additional funding comes from grants, contract work, and your generous donations.